 - What equipment/resources do I need for Composition?

 - The composition sequence requires a scorewriting or notation program such as Sibelius, MuseScore, Finale, Dorico, Notion, NoteFlight, or something similar.
+Students are expected to purchase a professional scorewriting program in consultation with the instructor by the time they enroll in MUSC 366.

 - The composition sequence also works from Alan Belkin’s book Musical Composition: Craft and Art.